Emmanard/TasteHub/README.md

 ## 🔒 Authentication

 The application uses JWT (JSON Web Tokens) for authentication.
-Tokens are stored in localStorage with the key `krist-app-token` and included in API requests via Authorization headers.
+Tokens are stored in localStorage with the key `foodeli-app-token` and included in API requests via Authorization headers.

 ## 🛡️ Error Handling